 - 1. New public management can be considered to be both a panacea and a plague to public administration.
-Discuss critically by comparing two policy areas. - 2.
-In our society, there is a significant expectation that one receives a job largely on the basis of merit, this has led some to describe Western society as a meritocracy.
-Discuss critically in terms of public administration.
+Consider both arguments by comparing education policy to one other policy area of your choice. - 2.
+How does the Public Service Modernization Act (PSMA) address concepts of Merit, Patronage and Employment Equity?
+Discuss critically.

-SUBMIT BY 5PM JULY 4, 2013 AS E-MAIL ATTACHMENT TO: vamvakas@sympatico.ca
+SUBMIT BY 5PM JULY 3, 2015 AS E-MAIL ATTACHMENT TO: vamvakas@sympatico.ca